If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 The Vita Apiguard for Varroa Mite Control is a natural, easy to use treatment for Varroa mites with high efficiency.
 It keeps your beehive free of Varroa mites, chalkbrood and tracheal mites.
 The pack is ideal for beekeepers with apiaries of more than one hive but not exceeding five.
 Beekeepers using the pack are advised to carry out treatments twice with a two week time gap between treatments.
 The active ingredient in the Vita Apiguard for Varroa mite control is Thymol, which is derived from the thyme plant.

 About the Vita Apiguard for Varroa Mite Control

 This Varroa mite control solution improves hive hygiene.
 Apiguard is ideal for use within your integrated pest control program.
 It is easy to use for both amateur and professional beekeepers.
 Treatments using the Vita Apiguard for Varroa mite control are done when there is no honey flow.
 The post-flow period in summer is best for Apiguard application.
 Two trays of the Apiguard are enough for average-sized bee colonies in an interval of 14 days.
 Apiguard has no known harmful effects on bee colonies or users.

 The Vita Apiguard comes in a sealed box of trays.
 The trays are used in pairs per hive.
 The trays slowly release Thymol into the hive upon contact with bees, and then the bees spread the Apiguard into the hive.
 There is no withdrawal time required after you use Apiguard in your honey bee hives.

-Apiguard comes with easy to read instructions on the side of the box.
-It is made with easy to open seams on the paper box.
-If you do not use up all the trays in the pack, you may store it in a cool place below 850 F (29.40 F) but do not freeze it.
+Apiguard comes with easy-to-read instructions on the side of the box.
+It is made with easy-to-open seams on the paper box.
+If you do not use up all the trays in the pack, you may store it in a cool place below 850 F (29.40 C) but do not freeze it.

 How to use the Vita Apiguard for Varroa Mite Control